charlieroth/market/PROPOSAL.md

 ## Application & Hosting

-I would highly recommend building this with Elixir & Phoenix.
+I would recommend building this with Elixir & Phoenix.
 This would allow the development team to quickly spin up APIs that leverage best practices from years of API and systems design.
 By using Phoenix, you automically use `Plug` which provides you with almost everything you would need to build a well